AAFC-BICoE/nrc-ngs-downloader/README.md

 ## Description

 NRC-LIMS-Datadownloader is a software written in Python.
-This software explores the NRC-LIMS website, downloads all the sequence files, and keeps the meta data of all the sequences in a sqlite database.
+This software explores the NRC-LIMS website, downloads all the sequence files, and keeps the metadata of all the sequences in a sqlite database.

 The list of the tasks performed by the software:
 1. Scrapes the NRC-LIMS website to get a list of all the completed sequence runs and all information related to sequence runs and sequence files.